Vyvanse Uses, Effects, Risks & Addiction

-Vyvanse (lisdexamfetamine dimesylate) is a central nervous system (CNS) stimulant drug.
-It is an approved medication used to treat:
+Vyvanse (generic name: lisdexamfetamine dimesylate) is a central nervous system (CNS) stimulant drug.

 The National Survey on Drug Use and Health lists Vyvanse in the same group as other amphetamine-based drugs.
 However, it doesn’t actually contain an active amphetamine.
 Lisdexamfetamine is a prodrug — meaning that it is inactive until the body metabolizes it.